Cog-Creators/Red-DiscordBot/README.md

 #### *Fun bringer, admin helper and music bot*

 ### Cool title, but what does it do exactly?
 A bit of everything.
-It has the most common features of many chatbots (!flip, !8, stopwatch, etc.), custom commands (inspired by Twitch's [Nightbot](https://www.nightbot.tv/))...
-It features some games such as Trivia (well, it will as soon as I fix it up and find some decent questions lists), slot machine, rock paper scissors.
+It has the [most common features](#general-commands) of many chatbots (!flip, !8, stopwatch, etc.), custom commands (inspired by Twitch's [Nightbot](https://www.nightbot.tv/)).
+It features some games such as Trivia (well, it will as soon as I fix it up and find some decent questions lists), rock paper scissors, [users can earn and play with credits](#economy-commands) in the slot machine.
-The audio part is quite fleshed out.
+[The audio part is quite fleshed out](#audio-commands).
 Users can stream youtube videos, make or send playlists that everyone will be able to play and control (previous/next song, pause/resume, shuffle...).
 As for the moderation tools, it includes a powerful message filter with regular expression capabilities and mass messages cleanup.
 [I'm planning to expand all this much more](#todo-list).
 See the [command list](#general-commands) for an even better idea of what this bot can do.

 ### I don't even know what I'm looking at.
 How do I install this?
 Do not panic.
 Follow these steps:
-Download the bot and unpack it.
+- Download the bot and unpack it.
-[Install Python](https://www.python.org/downloads/).
+- [Install Python](https://www.python.org/downloads/).
 This bot needs 3.5.1 or superior.
-[Install Git](https://git-scm.com/download/win), don't forget to check "Use Git from the Windows Command Prompt"
+- [Install Git](https://git-scm.com/download/win), don't forget to check "Use Git from the Windows Command Prompt"
-Open the start menu, type cmd, right click and open the command prompt as admin.
+- Open the start menu, type cmd, right click and open the command prompt as admin.
 Now, do:
 ```
 pip install git+https://github.com/Rapptz/discord.py@async
 pip install requests